sighupio/fury-kubernetes-monitoring/README.md

 If you need to customize our packages you can do it with `kustomize`.
 It lets you create customized Kubernetes resources based on other Kubernetes resource files, leaving the original YAML untouched and usable as-is.
-To learn how to create you customization layer with it please see the `kustomize` [repository](https://github.com/kubernetes-sigs/kustomize).
+To learn how to create your customization layer with it please see the `kustomize` [repository](https://github.com/kubernetes-sigs/kustomize).

 For further details please refer to the single package directories in this